 As the cost of college increases, many of today’s college graduates are looking for careers with higher starting salaries to afford their student loan payments.
 PSLF helps address the needs of employment sectors that historically don’t pay much money.

 One primary disadvantage of PSLF is that you must work at an eligible government agency or non-profit for 10 years to qualify for employment.
 There might not be enough jobs in particular career fields forcing prospective PSLF enrollees to find private sector jobs and repay their entire loan balance.
 Other PSLF enrollees might only stick with a qualified employer for 10 years until their loans are forgiven and then pursue their true ambitions.

 A second disadvantage of Public Service Loan Forgiveness is that taxpayers are responsible for paying these high loan balances.
-There are many differing viewpoints on whether it’s better to forgive student loans or raise the salaries of these government positions to determine which is the cheaper long-term option.
+There are many differing viewpoints on the cheapest long-term option.
+Is it better to forgive student loans or raise the salaries of these government positions.

 The Future of Public Service Loan Forgiveness